motorway/motorway-ui-test/README.md

 * react-datepicker (https://www.npmjs.com/package/react-datepicker) as it's basic and eliminates the need to implement an in-house datepicker, which I figured was outside of scope of the task.

-* react-color (https://www.npmjs.com/package/react-color) for the same reasons and to avoid writing a simple and boring select with color names.

 * react-masonry-css (https://www.npmjs.com/package/react-masonry-css).
 I wanted to spare some time from css grids to work on more complex things, so I turned to a masonry package.
 I compared top 5 of them and ended up with this one, because it didn't depend on legacy packages and had the most straightforward API.
 I was surprised to find that the author of one of them is my friend from university, so I had a chance to discuss pros and cons of alternative packages.